-Mr. Elliott was born January 25, 1858 in Winnsboro.
+Mr. Elliott was born January 25, 1858 in Winsboro.
 He was the son of James McKinney and Ann Black Elliott.
 His father was one of the foremost citizens of Winnsboro in his day, and was regarded as the town philosopher.
 A no more respected man lived in the town.
-His associates were Gen. John Bratton, Geo.
-H. McMaster, Capt.
-Henry Gailliard, Prof. Means Davis, Capt.
-Charles Dwight and a number of other men of ante-Confederate war type, high minded and patriotic, who gathered summer afternoons and winter evenings to discuss the topics of the day.
-William Julian Elliott as a boy was a frequent listener at the discussions of his elders.
-He imbibed their principles and was moved by their high and patriotic motives.
+His associates were Gen. more respected man lived in the town.
+His associates were Gen. John Bratton, George H. McMaster, Capt.
+Henry Gaillard, Prof. Means Davis, Capt.
+Charles Dwight and a number of other men of ante-Confederate war type, high minded and patriotic, who gathered summer of temporal and winter evenings to patriotic, who sathered summer afternoons and winter evenings to